Lets-Parti/parti/README.md

 ### Run `npm start`

 Running an `npm start` will begin your local application in a local server.
 This is your development environment.
 The server address is at [http://localhost:3000/](http://localhost:3000/)

+## Project Structure

+The /parti folder contains 2 folders (public & src), package.json, and a README.md

+## /parti/public

+This folder contains `index.html`.
+Because React is a One-Page web application, you won't be touching the `/parti/public` at all

+## package.json

+package.json is the project configuration.
+This is a list of all the `node_module` dependencies.
+Running an `npm install` will scan through your `package.json` and install all dependencies

+## /part/src

+The source folder is where you will be doing all of your work as a developer.